gtmishr/gtmishr/README.md

 ### Hi there 👋

-## My name is Gautam Mishra, a final year Computer Science HL student at Canberra Grammar School.
-CLick through some of the below repositorieis to find out about the work I've been doing over the past couple of years!
+My name is Gautam Mishra, a final year Computer Science HL student at Canberra Grammar School.
+Click through some of the below repositorieis to find out about the work I've been doing over the past couple of years!

 <!--
 **gtmishr/gtmishr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.